dzagardo/SynEval/README.md

   - **Score Calculation**: (Matching rows) / (Total synthetic rows) × 100
   - **Interpretation with context**: Report also includes **original duplication rate** and **approximate matching** (edit distance, token Jaccard).
 This helps distinguish benign repetition from real leakage.
 Default alert threshold is 5% (configurable).
 See [arXiv][2].

-#### Membership Inference Attack
+#### Synthetic vs Real Distinguishability

-**Data Type**: Both structured and text data
+**Data Type**: Structured and text data

-- **MIA AUC Score**: Area under ROC curve for membership inference classifier (0-1 scale)
+- **Distinguishability AUC**: ROC-AUC score for a classifier that labels rows as synthetic (1) or real (0).
   - **Algorithm**:
-    1. Combine synthetic and original data with labels (1=synthetic, 0=original)
+    1. Combine synthetic and original data with binary labels.
-    2. Extract features using TF-IDF for text and one-hot encoding for categorical
+    2. Encode features (TF-IDF for text, one-hot for categoricals, numeric passthrough).
-    3. Train RandomForest classifier to distinguish between datasets
+    3. Train a RandomForest classifier.
-    4. Calculate ROC-AUC score
+    4. Compute ROC-AUC via `sklearn.metrics.roc_auc_score`.
-  - **Score Calculation**: sklearn.metrics.roc_auc_score
-  - **Risk Level**: High if AUC >0.7, Low otherwise

-- **Synthetic Confidence**: Average confidence of classifier on synthetic data
-  - **Algorithm**: Mean of classifier prediction probabilities for synthetic samples
-- **Original Confidence**: Average confidence of classifier on original data
+  - **Interpretation**: AUC ≈ 0.5 → synthetic data is statistically similar to real (high fidelity).
+AUC → 1.0 → the generator drifts from the real distribution; treat as a quality signal, not a privacy alarm.
+- **AUC-Derived Fidelity**: We also report `1 - AUC` to express similarity on a 0–1 scale (higher is better).
-  - **Algorithm**: Mean of classifier prediction probabilities for original samples
+- **Synthetic / Original Confidence**: Mean classifier probabilities for each cohort, revealing how confidently the discriminator separates them.

 #### Named Entity Recognition (for text data)